 The Palacio de la Magdalena, once the royal summer residence, sits on the rocky peninsula, while the city centre is home to the octagonal cupola and Gothic cloisters of the Catedral de Santander.
 Inside is the tomb of Marcelino Menéndez Pelayo, a work by the sculptor Victorio Macho, and under the main chapel lies the crypt of El Cristo, a vaulted chamber with artefacts from the Roman era.[ReadMoreMob]

 Nearby, the Paseo de Pereda promenade runs along one side of the Jardines de Pereda gardens; the houses with their miradors (balconies) are a favourite feature of this lively boulevard.
 The beaches in Santander are protected from the wind by the bay, resulting in wonderful, calm waters.
-Also worth seeing are the Altamira Caves, situated a few miles from the city, which contain some of the most important cave paintings of Quaternary art.
+Many visitors also come to discover the region's prehistoric caves, situated a few miles from the city, which contain some of the most important cave paintings of Quaternary art.

 For seafood lovers, the local fried squid or breaded whitebait are a treat, while the popular cocido montañés (stew made of beans, meat and cabbage) is symbolic of this region of Spain.

 Surrounded by spectacular mountain ranges, green valleys and countryside, the streets of Santander wind up through the hilly landscape to afford fantastic views of the Cantabrian Sea.
 In addition to breathtaking landscapes, Santander has a number of beautiful beaches to offer visitors.